arnohakk/DSA5-ProbeMaker/README.md

 - Attribute probes with modifier
 - Logging of probes and their results
 - Logging of damage taken or given (LP are not handled correctly outside the log so far.)
-- Visualization of log by running `python ana,py`
+- Visualization of log by running `python ana.py`

 ### Missing features
  No magic.